ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

 ![1](/Changelogs/Headband/img/4/3.jpeg)

  ## Headband no.5

-- Added mounting points to the top part of headband
+- Added mounting points to the rear part

-- Add mounting points to the rear part
+- Add mounting points to the top part of headband
 - Add gear "endstops" on the straps
-- Made the strap holes taller
+- Add Driver board mount ot the top part